frank038/Qt5simplearchiver/README.md

 Features:
 - should work with all archive files managed by 7z
-- opens almost all passworded files supported by 7z (at the moment with 7z archive type don't): asks for a passwor
+- opens the passworded files supported by 7z: asks for a password
 - double click to open the file with the default viewer, if any.

 Limitations: only one item at time can be extracted.
-Only files can be extracted, no folders and their content.
 Drag and drop only works with my file manager SimpleFM because both use a custom mimetype.
-Press the Control key for changing the drag and drop behaviour: by default only the file is extracted; by switching the mode the file is extracted with all the folders of its path.
-Files will be extracted in the /tmp directory.
+By default the files are extracted without any parent folders; folders are extract with parent folders if the case.
+Files to open will be extracted in the /tmp directory.